sonic-net/SONiC/doc/cli_wrapper/shd-cli_wrapper_hld.md

 * Conclusion

-  * Cli_wrapper can improve the command execution time when Python code import large modules.
+  * Cli_wrapper can improve command execution time when Python code imports more global packages.

-  * In the worst case, cli_wrapper can still have the same performance as without the wrapper.

-  * But, in the case of less powerful CPU, cli_wrapper can reduce more execution time.
+  * For less powerful CPUs, cli_wrapper can significantly reduce execution time.

 # 3. Open questions

-N/A
+  * TODO:

+    * Dynamically generating wrapped files

+        - Why I did

+          - Section 1.3.5 mentions that during the compilation stage, cli_wrapper builder generates wrapped files, backs up the original files, and then packages all files into Debian.

+          - However, this static method of generating wrapped files has the following drawbacks:

+              * It is inconvenient for developers as they need to consider whether the cli_wrapper function is enabled and which files have been modified.

+              * Moreover, while the cli_wrapper service is starting or stopping, there is a possibility of overwriting the contents that developers have modified.

+        - How I did

+          - When the cli_wrapper service is starting, the cli_wrapper builder will generate wrapped files.

+          - Conversely, when the cli_wrapper service is stopping, all wrapped files will be deleted and then the main.py file will be restored.

 # 4. Reference